Relocating a Pharmacy

 - Application for Certificate of Accreditation as a Pharmacy

 - Application fee of $1059.94 (incl.
-HST) – additional fees are required if the pharmacy will operate a NEW Remote Dispensing Location (RDL) or a NEW Lock and Leave
+HST) – additional fees are required if the pharmacy will operate a NEW Remote Dispensing Location (RDL)

 - A Director of a Corporation Declaration of Good Character for every pharmacist director of the operating corporation